 Having a drink is one way people commonly deal with anxiety.
 In fact, society actually encourages folks to have a glass of wine or bottle of beer to help them unwind.

 Often, the occasional drink does not create a problem.
 However, there are some who will find they simply cannot deal with even the slightest bit of stress without consuming liquor.
-Many with alcohol use disorder first started as social drinkers and saw their habits progress to the point of dependency.
+Many with substance use disorder first started as social drinkers and saw their habits progress to the point of dependency.

 The problem with self-medicating through alcohol use is that problems tend to compound themselves.
 As a result of heavy drinking, you might find yourself having strained relationships or in financial constraints.
 Furthermore, this creates even more stress and an increased desire to use alcohol or drugs.